dautovicb/phoneanalyzer/README.md

 > AI-powered analysis of second-hand smartphone listings from [OLX.ba](https://olx.ba).

-**Smartphone Analyzer** takes a smartphone listing (its photos, title, and description) and automatically extracts the features a buyer actually cares about — model, storage, battery health, packaging, and condition red flags such as cracked screens or iCloud locks.
+**Smartphone Analyzer** takes a smartphone listing (its photos, title, and description) and extracts the features a buyer actually cares about - model, storage, battery health, packaging and red flags such as a cracked screen, iCloud lock, non-functioning parts and more.
 It combines **Computer Vision** and **NLP** into a single pipeline that turns a messy listing into one clean, structured record.

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)
 ![Python](https://img.shields.io/badge/python-3.10%2B-blue.svg)